syncthing/docs/users/config.rst

 trafficClass
     Specify a type of service (TOS)/traffic class of outgoing packets.

-weakHashSelectionMethod
-    Specify whether weak hashing is used, possible options are ``WeakHashAlways``, ``WeakHashNever`` and ``WeakHashAuto``.
-Deciding
-    automatically means running benchmarks at startup to decide whether the performance impact is acceptable (this is the default).

 stunServer
     Server to be used for STUN, given as ip:port.
 The keyword ``default`` gets